QS2AG/learnAnalytics-public/README.md

 # LearnAI Materials

 Microsoft Engineering's LearnAI team creates deep, technical content (3-400 level) that enables developers and data scientists to build end-to-end solutions using the Azure AI Platform.
 This site is a map of the AI learning content for learning and redelivery purposes.
 This page is your single source to navigate the materials that we develop.
+Questions? [learnAI@microsoft.com] (mailto:learnAI@microsoft.com).

 # AI-oriented materials